ryan-hill/course-in-a-box/modules/vector data/_posts/2002-01-01-sp-library.md

 ---

-So, we can see that the points have coordinates and attributes but we said that for an object to be spatial it needed other features (see figure above).
+So, we can see that the points have coordinates and attributes, but we said that a spatial object needed other features (see figure above).

 Now, do a summary on `pts`...

 ```r
 summary(pts)